Rekord/rekord/README.md

   ignoredFields: { created_by: true }, // default: {}

   // (object) An object with default values when a model is created for the first time.
 If the value is a function it is
   // called.
-If the value is a Neuro (like ModelClass) then new is called on the model.
+If the value is a Rekord (like ModelClass) then new is called on the model.
 The value given will be copied
   // each time to avoid multiple models reference the same object/arrays.
   defaults: { finished_at: Date.now },